Searching For or Reviewing Evidence Improves Crowdworkers' Misinformation Judgments and Reduces Partisan Bias: Experiment Design

 \textbf{Condition 1: No research.} The control condition asks participants to visit a URL (by clicking on a link in the interface) and then rate how ``misleading'' it was on a scale from 1=not misleading at all to 7=false or extremely misleading.

-\textbf{Condition 2: Individual research.} The second condition adds an additional task before rating: search for corroborating evidence, and paste a link to that evidence into the rating form.
+\textbf{Condition 2: Individual research.} The second condition adds an additional task before rating: search for supporting or challenging evidence, and paste a link to that evidence into the rating form.
 Otherwise, it was identical to the first condition.

-\textbf{Condition 3: Collective research.} In the third condition the rater reviews links to corroborating information that raters from Condition 2 submitted, rather than searching for their own.
-We posted articles for Condition 3 after all Condition 2 ratings were received.
+\textbf{Condition 3: Collective research.} In the third condition the rater reviews links to corroborating or challenging information that raters from Condition 2 submitted, rather than searching for their own.
+We posted rating tasks for an article in Condition 3 after all Condition 2 ratings were received.
 For each article, we selected up to four links that were submitted by Condition 2 raters: the most popular link among liberals, the most popular among moderates, the most popular among conservatives, and the most popular overall.
 Often the same link was popular in more than one group, leading to fewer than four total URLs.